anna-is-cute/paste/api.md

   // private - only visible to the authed user creating the paste "visibility": "public",
   // array of files to add to the paste
-  // all files must have data, specified by one and only one of the following keys
+  // all files must have content (field content) in a given format (field format)
+  // formats are listed below
   // text - valid utf-8 text
   // base64 - base64 of the uncompressed content
   // gzip - base64 of the gzip-compressed content